What is underfloor heat and why is it required in a freezer?

 If you do not install this system, you can potentially freeze the soil, causing expansion and heaving in the concrete slab.
 We have seen slabs rise up to 14” in some cases.
 This caused major slab and structure failure.

 Call Clarion for your next freezer project.
 We have been laying underfloor heat since 1988.
 This is what we do.
+As a vapor barrier installation company we can install, repair, and make sure your floors are insulated.

 Let’s work together.